Checkpoint 2

 Refer to Chapter 6 of Probabilistic Robotics for a discussion of common sensor models.
 You can base your implementation on the pseudo-code in this chapter.

-Implement the particle filter functions in mbot_autonomy/src/slam/particle_filter.cpp|hpp.
+Implement the remainder of the particle filter functions in mbot_autonomy/src/slam/particle_filter.cpp|hpp.

 Refer to Chapter 4 of Probabilistic Robotics for information implementing the particle filter.